First Boot of Armbian on Rock Pi 4B

 ● rockpi-poe.service - Rockpi PoE-FAN Loaded: loaded (/lib/systemd/system/rockpi-poe.service; enabled; vendor preset: enabled) Active: active (running) since Sat 2024-06-22 21:24:47 +08; 3min 8s ago Main PID: 11117 (python3) Tasks: 1 (limit: 4447) Memory: 4.6M CPU: 182ms CGroup: /system.slice/rockpi-poe.service └─11117 /usr/bin/python3 /usr/bin/rockpi-poe.py start

-Enable PCIe Gen2 mode to get max speed
+Enable PCIe Gen2 mode to get maximum NVMe speed

-By default, the PCIe on the Rock Pi 4B runs in Gen1 mode to ensure maximum compatibility.
-However, if you’ve confirmed that your NVMe drive is working well, you can enable PCIe Gen2 mode to significantly boost its speed, achieving read/write speeds of over 1000MB/s.
+By default, the PCIe controller on the Rock Pi 4B operates in Gen1 mode (2.5 GT/s) to ensure maximum compatibility.
+However, if your NVMe drive is stable, you can enable Gen2 mode (5.0 GT/s) to nearly double the bandwidth, significantly boosting read/write performance.

 :